Real Estate Agent Costs in Australia: What You Pay, What You Get, and What Really Matters

 When viewed holistically, real estate agent cost is not simply a fee for selling a house.

-It represents payment for compliance and contract management, professional negotiation without emotional bias, market experience built from daily transactions, and risk reduction on a high-value asset.
+It represents payment for compliance and contract management, professional negotiation without emotional bias, and risk reduction on a high-value asset.

 The cheapest option is not automatically the best — and the most expensive option is not automatically superior.